back to home Brian Ascenzo Ancestral Voices production info

 because there was no fight.
 For me, those are the best

 games.
-I can't stand these cafeteria=style brawls- they
+I can't stand these cafeteria-style brawls- they

 ruin the flow of the game.
 I do, however, know why

-they do it.
+they did it.
 It's quite simple.

-Hockey is just imitating Wall Street.
+Hockey was just imitating Wall Street.

 That's right.
 Wall Street- where the most common